 - 3 cups low sodium chicken stock

-Add the white wine and cook, stirring frequently, until almost all the wine has evaporated.
+- Add the white wine and cook until almost all the wine is evaporated.